August 26, 2015

 Aug.
 26, 2015 – Nearly 80 percent of Minnesota’s patients give their health care providers a top rating of 9 or 10 on a 10-point scale, but only about 60 percent of patients said they experienced a top level of access to care.

-The results of the 2015 Patient Experience of Care Survey were released today by the Minnesota Department of Health (MDH) and MN Community Measurement (MNCM).
+The results of the 2015 Patient Experience of Care Survey (obsolete link removed) were released today by the Minnesota Department of Health (MDH) and MN Community Measurement (MNCM).
 This is the second time that Minnesota has conducted the nation’s largest statewide patient experience survey.
 The survey included 200,500 patients at 765 clinics in Minnesota and neighboring communities who had appointments between September 1 and November 30, 2014.
 This year’s survey indicates that patient opinion hasn’t changed much since the first survey in 2013.

 “The survey indicates that patients are generally pleased with the care they receive but would like more convenience and timely access,” said Minnesota Commissioner of Health Dr. Ed Ehlinger.
 “Positive patient experience is a key element of high-quality medical care, and these survey findings will help inform continued efforts to ensure that patients have the access to care and the communication with providers they need to be healthy.”